 The average cost of starting a business in retail is $32,000.
 However, 42 percent of store owners reported launching with only $5,000.

-Some costs stay fairly constant whether you open a retail clothing store or sell furniture or arts and crafts.
+Some start up costs stay fairly constant whether you open a retail clothing store or sell furniture or arts and crafts.
 You may be required to put down a security deposit to lease space and secure utilities as well as the first month’s rent.
-All of this may add up to more than $3,000.
+All of this may add up to more than $3,000 as start up costs.
 Don’t forget to allow another $3,000 to $7,000 to customize the rental space, buy store fixtures like shelves and bookcases, and have in mind other miscellaneous expenses.
-Costs add up quickly to more than expected.
+Start up costs add up quickly to more than expected.

 The average cost of a startup is $18,000.
 Over 54 percent of these professionals needed less than $5,000 and fewer than 13 percent spent $50,000 or more.